 Viewing activism as a globalized cultural formation that gives shape and meaning to grassroots organizations' struggles for political change, this book explores the relations between the cultural categories of speech and action as constructed and evaluated in activist contexts.
 It focuses on the specific empirical field of defiant discourse associated with the soldierly role in Israeli culture, using it to offer an in-depth exploration of the cultural underpinnings of defiant speech.
 Katriel interrogates discourse-centered activism as part of social movements' action repertoires on the one hand, and of the local cultural construction of speech cultures on the other.

 This is critical reading for all students and scholars studying activism and social movements within linguistics, Middle Eastern studies, peace studies, and communication studies.

 Table of Contents

 Chapter 1: Introduction

 Chapter 6: Conclusion

 Tamar Katriel is Professor (Emerita) at the University of Haifa, conducting research in the Ethnography of Communication.
-She is author of Talking Straight (1986); Communal Webs (1991); Performing the Past (1997); Dialogic Moments (2004), a collection articles in Hebrew Milot Mafte'ach [Keywords] (1999), and a range of articles in journals and book collections.
-In recent years, her research has focused on grassroots activism and its commemoration, and she co-edited a collection of articles entitled Cultural Memories of Nonviolent Struggles (2015).
+She is author of Talking Straight (1986); Communal Webs (1991); Performing the Past (1997); Dialogic Moments (2004), a collection of articles in Hebrew Milot Mafte'ach [Keywords] (1999), and a range of articles in journals and book collections.
+In recent years, her research has focused on grassroots activism and its commemoration, and she co-edited a collection of articles titled Cultural Memories of Nonviolent Struggles (2015).

 In Defiant Discourse Katriel unpacks the complex relationship between speech and action in a case study of anti-war activists in Israel.
-Along the way she gives us a an emotionally powerful textual ethnography, a mini-history of Israeli politics, and a theoretically engaging account of the ways speech is and is not action.
+Along the way she gives us an emotionally powerful textual ethnography, a mini-history of Israeli politics, and a theoretically engaging account of the ways speech is and is not action.